 The continued growth of rail usage has led to an urgent need to improve services further and SERUG was formed in 2016 to lobby for these improvements.

-The increase in house building in all towns along the line (25,000 new houses are planned in Yeovil, West and North Dorset alone!) will result in further capacity issues and there is little opportunity to increase services without substantial infrastructure improvements.
-Every SERUG station has seen substantial passenger growth over the past decade.
+The increase in house building in all towns along the line (especially in the Yeovil and East Devon areas) will result in further capacity issues and there is little opportunity to increase services without infrastructure improvements.
+Every station between Salisbury and Exeter has seen substantial passenger growth over the past decade.
 At peak times, trains are often full and standing all the way from Waterloo to Yeovil (a journey of well over 2 hours).
-The average speed of even the fastest train between Waterloo and Yeovil is just 53mph!
+The average speed of even the fastest train between Waterloo and Yeovil is just 53 mph!
 There are few places of similar population and distance from London with such slow services.

-The western part of the line has seen increased usage by commuters between Axminster and Exeter.
-The section from Yeovil to Exeter is also used as a diversionary route when the Great Western Line west of Taunton is closed.
-Capacity west of Yeovil is restricted to just one train per hour – which is insufficient to cope for adequate services when diversions are in operation.
+The western part of the line has seen a huge increase in usage by commuters between Axminster and Exeter.
+It is not possible to run more morning commuter services without additional track capacity.
+Additionally, the section from Yeovil to Exeter is also used as a diversionary route when the Great Western Line west of Taunton is closed.
+Capacity west of Yeovil is very restricted and insufficient to cope with even the basic timetable when diversions are in operation.

 We wish to work with train operators and other rail-focused organisations to promote the line and its journey opportunities, but we remain firmly independent.
 We receive no funding from any rail operator, train builder, Network Rail or other commercial organisation with a focus on railway operation.
 This is vital as our Proposals are long term.